m-h-1/cron-bundle/README.md

     log_service: null # override logging service
     check_interval: null # microseconds to wait between the checks if a process is running (must be greater than 10)
     execution_time_zone: null # use a custom time zone for job scheduling, the default is the PHP default timezone
+    lock_prefix: '' # use a prefix for cronjob logging, the default is empty string
 ```

 #### Custom job service